Fujifilm X-A1 vs Leica X Vario

 It is notable that the X-A1 offers wifi support, while the X Vario does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the X-A1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A1 was succeeded by the Fujifilm X-A2.
+Both the X-A1 and the X Vario have been discontinued, but can regularly be found used on eBay.
+The X-A1 was replaced by the Fujifilm X-A2, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is the Fujifilm X-A1 better than the Leica X Vario or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.